flutter/website/src/docs/development/ui/animations/hero-animations.md

 <aside class="alert alert-info" markdown="1">
   **Terminology:**
-  If the concept of tweens or tweening is new to you, please see the [Animations in Flutter tutorial.](/docs/development/ui/animations/tutorial)
+  If the concept of tweens or tweening is new to you, see the [Animations in Flutter tutorial.](/docs/development/ui/animations/tutorial)
 </aside>